TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

    ``option_list`` (default: ``[]``)
       A list of Option objects to populate the parser with.
-The options in ``option_list`` are added after any options in ``standard_option_list`` (a class attribute that may be set by OptionParser subclasses), but before any version or help options.
+The options in ``option_list`` are added after any options in ``standard_option_list`` (a kundi attribute that may be set by OptionParser subclasses), but before any version or help options.
 Deprecated; use :meth:`add_option` after creating the parser instead.